itom-project/itom/docs/userDoc/source/04_itom_gui/workspace.rst

 Various configurations and features of the table view are available via the toolbar on top of the table as well via its context menu.
 The following features are available (among others):

-* Copy the entire depicted 2D slice to the clipboard.
+* Copies the displayed table (or the current selection) to the clipboard.
 This is done as tab-separated (csv-like) plain text as well as html table, that can also contain the current background colors if a heatmap (or similar) is currently enabled.
 Floating point numbers are copied in the local representation, such that pasting this text to applications, like Microsoft Excel or Libre Office Calc, can directly display the table.
 If parts of the table are currently selected, only the selected items will be copied.
+* Exports the displayed table (or the current selection) to a CSV file.
+During the export, many configurations for the export can be set in a configuration dialog.
-* Clear an active selection (if available).
+* Clears an active selection (if available).
 * The number of visible decimal digits can be changed, as well as the representation of decimal numbers can be selected (Standard: -12.45769, Scientific: -1.245e1 or Auto for the more appropriate representation).